Atmosera-CoPilot-Dev/self-paced/cpp/ws-3/instructions.md

 # Producer Consumer

-In this workshop use Copilot to buildout the functionality of a producer-consumer using a a thread-safe queue data structure.
+Use Copilot to buildout the functionality of a producer-consumer using a a thread-safe queue data structure.

 ## C++ threading and condition variables